ViviLearns2Code/vivilearns2code.github.io/_posts/2018-07-17-predicting-fifa-world-cup-games.markdown

 Since there have only been three world cups since 2006, the amount of data is limited (especially the knockout stage games are few).
 I therefore decided to scrape the European, Asian, African, South American and North American championships as well.
 This did not require much additional effort because transfermarkt pages all follow the same pattern and no additional scraper was neessary.
 At the same time, these continental tournaments are the type of football events most similar to the world cup.

-What was unexpected was that transfermarkt sometimes returned different data on different days.
-You could open the same team lineup page on different days and you would get different data.
-Some inconcistencies were manually corrected after scraping.
+A friend of mine helped me with data collection and we found out by chance that the same transfermarkt page would sometimes display different data on different days.
+We manually removed the inconcistencies to the best of our knowledge.
 Missing player market values were imputed with the lowest market value within a player's team.

-The final, aggregated dataset can be seen here [TODO: link to github file]
+The final, aggregated dataset can be found [here][9].

-A heatmap plot of the spearman rank correlations shows that goal count is monotonically related to market values and historic results.
-The p-values of both features are [TODO].
+A heatmap plot of the spearman rank correlations shows that a team's goal count is monotonically related to market values and historic results[^1].

-TODO: Heatmap plot
+![Heatmap of spearman rank correlations][heatmap]

 ## Modelling
 I chose to do a negative binomial regression on the obtained data set.
 The PMF of a random variable $$X \sim Nb(r,p)$$ is given by